andrewschenck/paramiko-jump/README.rst

         target2.close()

-Example 2b: Same as 2a, No Context Manager (Just for Fun)
+Example 2b: Same as 2a, no context manager (Just for fun)
 ---------------------------------------------------------

 .. code-block::